stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Really wish you didn't block my IP with Cloud Flare.
 I'd join and support if I could." by @[DeborahPeasley](https://twitter.com/DeborahPeasley/status/801186753746903041)

+"Get your shit together.
+Stop treating all Tor users like criminals." by @[slashdashdot](https://twitter.com/slashdashdot/status/715639099130908674)

 "Link uses Cloud Flare to block IPs of those of us who browse anonymously" by @[DeborahPeasley](https://twitter.com/DeborahPeasley/status/568445705020420096)

 "Someone tell me how to bypass cloud flare so I can add..." by @[Shh_Its_Raghav](https://twitter.com/Shh_Its_Raghav/status/967888191201185793)